NEW: Pakistani journalist: "I met the minister twice in my entire life"

 Delhi Police spokesman Rajan Bhagat confirmed Friday that Sunanda Pushkar, wife of Minister Shashi Tharoor, has died, but he couldn’t confirm a cause of death until a postmortem examination is conducted.

 Her death comes just days after CNN-IBN and other Indian media reported that she had hacked into her husband’s Twitter account and tweeted that he was having an affair with a Pakistani journalist.

-That journalist, Mehr Tarar, however, dismissed the affair allegation in an article on the New Delhi Television website.
+The Pakistani journalist apparently accused by Pushkar, Mehr Tarar, dismissed the affair allegation in an article on the New Delhi Television website.

-On Thursday, a day before Pushkar's death was revealed, Tarar described Pushkar's purported tweets as "wild allegations."
+On Thursday, a day before Pushkar’s death was revealed, Tarar described the purported tweets as “wild allegations.”

 “Her tweets to me are so crazy that all I can do is laugh,” Tarar said.